By Pat Anson, Editor

 “Is this appropriate?”
 Ellen wanted to know.

 No Ellen, it is not.
-It’s called plagiarism.
+It’s fraud and copyright theft.

 The problem has become so acute that the administrators of a large Facebook support group recently closed it to new members.